Wee Siew Kim

-Wee Siew Kim (黃守金 (Huáng Shǒujīn), born 19 August 1960) is a Singaporean former politician.
-A member of the People's Action Party, he was a Member of the Parliament of Singapore representing the Ang Mo Kio Group Representation Constituency (Jalan Kayu) from 25 October 2001 to 19 April 2011.
+Wee Siew Kim (born 19 August 1960) is a Singaporean former politician and businessman.
+A member of the People's Action Party, he was a Member of the Parliament of Singapore representing the Ang Mo Kio Group Representation Constituency from 25 October 2001 to 19 April 2011.

+Early life and education

-Wee was educated at Raffles Institution, followed by the Imperial College of Science and Technology in London Bachelor of Science (Aeronautical Engineering) (Hons), followed by an MBA at Stanford University.
+Wee was born on 19 August 1960, and was educated at Raffles Institution, followed by the Imperial College of Science and Technology in London Bachelor of Science (Aeronautical Engineering) (Hons), followed by an MBA at Stanford University.

-Currently, he is a member of the board of directors (non-executive & independent) of SBS Transit.
-He is also Director of Changi Airports International Pte Ltd. He is currently Group CEO, NIPSEA Group of Companies.
+Career

+From 1984 to 2001, he worked at Singapore Technologies Aerospace, becoming President of Singapore Technologies Aerospace.